 - Collagen is full of non-essential amino acids, most notably glycine and proline.
 The proline and glycine found in collagen are also building blocks of creatine, a compound formed during protein metabolism.
 Creatine is involved in the supply of energy for muscular contraction, and promotes healthy muscle growth and boosts energy production during a workout.

 - Under normal circumstances, your body will produce these non-essential amino acids, but when you’re sick or under stress, your body may not be able to produce enough on its own.
 Other factors (like sun exposure, sugar consumption, and smoking) will hasten the decline of collagen in the body.
-Finally, collagen production naturally declines as we age, starting around 40 years old.
+Finally, collagen production naturally declines as we age.

 - This reduces the structural integrity of the skin and leading to sagging skin, the formation of lines and wrinkles, and the weakening of cartilage in joints, making you less flexible and making bones weaker.